HNŠK Moslavina: Stadium

 Moslavina plays its home games at the Gradski Stadion u Kutini.
 It can hold around 2,000 spectators.

 Supporters

 The team's supporters are known as Gerila (Guerrilla), a group founded in the summer of 2000.
 The core of the fan base is usually associated with the rock, punk and metal subculture.
-Gerila also holds a major rivalry with HNK Segesta fans Antitalenti.
+Gerila also holds a major rivalry with HNK Segesta fans Antitalenti and NK Voloder's fans Piranje (Piranhas).
+They also support the regional handball club RK Moslavina.